Services

 Network Scripting and Templating

 Modern network devices and systems incorporate templates, APIs and scripting languages to support their integrated operation and automation.
+I've never worked specifically as a software developer, however, my work in network delivery and development has often included elements of programming.
 A few of the scripting/programming languages I've used as part the projects I've worked on include: